EESI/quikr/doc/matlab.markdown

 The Quikr implementation works in Matlab and also works in Octave, but the Octave version will run much slower.

-You will need to install the generate_kmers tool into your $PATH (eg /usr/bin/) this file is available in the src/python/ directory.
-If you use make to install the quikr project, it will already be installed.
-To test this you can run:

-    which generate_kmers

 ## Quikr Example ##
 This is an example of how to run Quikr.
 Before you try the example please make make sure that you are in the quikr's matlab directory (src/matlab/):